api3dao/vitepress-docs/docs/reference/dapis/understand/managed.md

 :::

 With Managed dAPIs, dApps can have an option to configure the dAPI's devation threshold and heartbeat.
-For Managed feeds, the dApp have the following options to choose from:
+For Managed feeds, dApps have the following options to choose from based on the chain and dAPI:

 | Deviation | Heartbeat |
 | --------- | --------- |